 Radiation therapy destroy cancer cells by directing a high-energy beam to the cancer site with minimal harm to healthy cells.
 One of the most common treatments for cancer, radiation therapy is targeted and minimally invasive compared to surgery or chemotherapy.
 Often, radiation treatment is given concurrently or in combination with other forms of cancer treatment to maximize positive results.

 Radiation does not affect cancer cells right away—it takes days or weeks of treatment before cancer cells deteriorate.
 Radiation continues to affect cancer cells after treatments are complete, and are given daily Monday-Friday for a period of time prescribed by your radiation oncologist.

 When it’s time to start cancer treatment, we understand that you want the best of the best in care.
-And we’re privileged to offer you some of the most advanced radiation therapy treatment a community hospital setting.
+And our radiation oncologists feel privileged to be able to offer you some of the most advanced radiation therapy treatment available in a community hospital setting.

 In July 2020, the radiation oncology team at the Vitkauskas Crowe Radiation Oncology Suite, part of the Mass General Cancer Center at Cooley Dickinson Hospital, is now treating patients on its new state-of-the- art linear accelerator (LINAC.)

 The new LINAC more precisely targets tumors while minimizing side effects and exposure to surrounding healthy tissue.
 The addition of the new equipment also expands the types of cancers that can be treated with radiation at Cooley Dickinson Hospital.